shiyunx/data-engineering-portfolio/mini_projects/1_basic_etl/readme.md

 2. Transform
 - Convert text and missing values to numeric.
-- Correct invalid marks (clip between 0–100).
+- Correct invalid marks (between 0–100).
 - Fix semester format and remove duplicates.
 - Add new columns: Total and Average.